rajat698/CSE563-Final-Project/README.md

 # CSE563-Final-Project

+# Load Roster

+This option can be used to upload one roster file at a time.
+The file needs to be in CSV format.
+After clicking on the Load Roster option, a File Chooser dialog box will appear.
+Select a csv file to upload.
+The csv file should be without headers.
+The selected file will be displayed on the screen in a tabular forma

 # Save Attendance

 Creates a CSV file in the root folder from the current roster and attendance information so that it can be used at a later time.
 It is saved with the file name "SaveAttendance.csv"